What to do in Somerset February half term 2026

 Somerset Rural Life Museum, Glastonbury

-The February half term holidays 2025 bring a ton of family fun to Somerset Rural Life Musuem.
-Each day features different activities, from meeting reptiles to making animal-themed keepsakes.
+The February half term holidays 2026 bring a ton of family fun to Somerset Rural Life Museum:

-With a Museum Unlimited Pass, families can enjoy unlimited visits for a whole year, including school holiday activities and trails.
+All activities are included with Museum Unlimited or standard admission.
 Open Tuesday to Saturday.
 More info on Somerset Rural Life Museum half term for kids.

 Helicopter Museum, Weston-super-Mare